griptape-ai/griptape/docs/griptape-framework/structures/task-memory.md

 from griptape.structures import Agent from griptape.tools import WebScraper

-# Create an agent with the Calculator tool
+# Create an agent with the WebScraper tool
 agent = Agent(tools=[WebScraper()])

 agent.run(